Frequently asked questions

 Does CTP insurance cover damage to property or other vehicles?

-No. CTP insurance only covers personal injury to another party where a legal liability can be established.
+No. CTP insurance only covers personal injury resulting from a motor vehicle accident.

 What if I don't have CTP insurance?